Handbook

 • Travel Excuse Letters

 Making decisions in the best interest of your team’s safety is a critical component of effective leadership.
 If your club has a long drive ahead, plan to leave early.
 Driving through the night not only increases accident risks for your team, but may also affect your team’s performance if they don’t get enough rest the night before a tournament.
-The Club Sports Director is able to write an Excuse Letter for your team.
-While each professor at MSU has their own excuse policy, a letter from the Club Sports Director lends legitimacy to your teammates request for an excuse.
+The Club Sports Director is able to write an excuse letter for your team.
+While each professor at MSU has their own excuse policy, a letter from the Club Sports Director lends legitimacy to your team’s request for an excuse.
 If your team plans on missing several classes in one semester, the letter may be less useful so be smart in the tournaments you choose to attend and try to avoid missing too many classes.
-Please request letter at least one week in advance of your travel date.
+Please request letter at least two weeks in advance of your travel date.
 The sooner your teammates can get these to professors, the better!
 Here’s the information needed when requesting an excuse letter:

-• Name of competition
+• Name/location of competition

 • Date/time of competition